mattwhitfield/BetterBusylight/README.md

 # Documentation 📖

-The best way to view the documentation is to visit visit the [documentation on GitHub pages](https://mattwhitfield.github.io/BetterBusylight/).
+The best way to view the documentation is to visit the [documentation on GitHub pages](https://mattwhitfield.github.io/BetterBusylight/).